UQComputingSociety/constitution/constitution.md

     1. Unless otherwise provided by these rules, at every general meeting -

-        1. the president shall preside as chairperson, or if there is no president, or if the president is not present within fifteen (15) minutes after the time appointed for the holding of the meeting or is unwilling to act, the vice-president shall be the chairperson or if the vice-president is not present or is unwilling to act then the members present shall elect one (1) of their number to be chairperson of the meeting
+        1. the president shall preside as chairperson, or if there is no president, or if the president is not present within fifteen (15) minutes after the time appointed for the holding of the meeting or is unwilling to act, the members present shall elect one (1) of their number to be chairperson of the meeting

         2. the chairperson shall maintain order and conduct the meeting in a proper and orderly manner